daniel2202x/ngx-todo/README.md

   - _Hint:_ In VS Code, click on both files you want to compare (e. g. `messages.xlf` and `messages.de.xlf`) while holding the `ctrl` key, then right-click and choose **Compare Selected**.
 This makes the localisation process so much easier.
   - The `messages.xlf` and `messages.de.xlf` should be exactly the same except for the `<target>` tags inside the `de` version (or other languages respectively)

-## Remaining Work
+## Backlog (prioritised)
+- nginx http to https redirect
-- convert to offline capable pwa
+- add full offline sync support
-- improve icon
 - make capacitor app work on ios
 - replace firebase with self-hosted supabase in docker
+- alert user to download mobile app when on mobile browser
+- add tests for responsiveness & offline bevaviour
+- code coverage measurement
+- fix dependabot ssl issue
+- pentesting
 - display loading placeholders instead of plain 'Loading' text
-- code coverage measurement
-- add tests for responsiveness & offline bevaviour